 }

-- GitHub generates HMAC using your webhook secret and the payload
+- GitHub hashes the payload using your webhook secret and SHA-256.

-X-Hub-Signature-256header - Your server recomputes the signature using the same secret
+X-Hub-Signature-256header. - Your server computes the same hash.

-- Compare signatures—if they match, the webhook is authentic
+- If they match, the request is authentic.

 const crypto = require('crypto');